ninicholasas/kickstarter-analysis_NM/README.md

 # kickstarter-analysis_NM
 ## Performing analysis on Kickstarter data to uncover trends (8.21.2022)
 ---
-I would like to share my analysis for Louis to start his crowd funding campaign.
+I would like to share my analysis for Louise to start his crowd funding campaign.

 First, as seen in the chart below about 65% of the crowd funding for theaters are successul.
 ![Parent Category Outcomes_US_01](https://user-images.githubusercontent.com/110373282/187087976-4d9ac450-93fa-4d86-a1be-bbd5df8b9f6e.png)